reveng007/SharpGmailC2/README.md

 ### <ins>Credits</ins>:

 1. Inspired by [NamedPipes](https://github.com/malcomvetter/NamedPipes) from [malcomvetter](https://www.linkedin.com/in/malcomvetter/).
-2. Much much much thanks to [@SoumyadeepBas12](https://twitter.com/SoumyadeepBas12) for helping me out with the code structure of this project! :smiley:
+2. Much much much thanks to [@SoumyadeepBas12](https://twitter.com/SoumyadeepBas12) for helping me out with the proper code structure of this project! :smiley: